hongshuochen/EE599-HW6/README.md

 - Total: TBD.
 100 points is considered full credit.

 ## Question 1 (20 Points.
 Easy)
-In this question, we will write a few functions using BFS to *measure* a given binary tree.
+In this question, we will write two functions using BFS to *measure* a given binary tree.
 The definition of ```TreeNode``` could be found in ```cpplib.h```.
 Note that this problem is partially same with HW4Q2, but you are supposed to use BFS to sovle it.
 Recursive-based solution will lead to zero credit.
 - Given a binary tree, find its total number of nodes.
 - Given a binary tree, find the sum of numbers from all its nodes.